VA, FHA or Conventional Home Loans: Which is Right for You?

 There is no one-size-fits-all home loan

 Which mortgage is right for you depends on many factors, including your credit history, your current assets, and your financial priorities.
-Before you make any decisions, check with at least three lenders who offer a variety of loan types to determine what you qualify for and where you’ll get the best deal.
+Before you make any decisions, check with at least three lenders who offer a variety of loan types to determine what you qualify for and where you’ll get your best deal.